DeepGraphLearning/MATH60629A_2025A/homework.md

 ## Capsule Quizes
 Capsule Quizes are count for 10% of your final grade.
-- Quize 0, on ZoneCours/Test & Quiz, Introduction Survey, **Deadline: January 15, 2024, 11am**.
+- Quiz 0, on ZoneCours/Test & Quiz, Introduction Survey, **Deadline: January 15, 2024, 11am**.
-- Quize 1, on ZoneCours/Test & Quiz,  on the material of week 2 & 3, **Deadline: January 26, 2024, 11am**.
+- Quiz 1, on ZoneCours/Test & Quiz,  on the material of week 2 & 3, **Deadline: January 26, 2024, 11am**.
-- Quize 2, on ZoneCours/Test & Quiz, on the material of week 5, **Deadline: February 9, 2024, 11am**.
+- Quiz 2, on ZoneCours/Test & Quiz, on the material of week 5, **Deadline: February 9, 2024, 11am**.
-- Quize 3, on ZoneCours/Test & Quiz, on the material of week 6, **Deadline: February 16, 2024, 11am**.
+- Quiz 3, on ZoneCours/Test & Quiz, on the material of week 6, **Deadline: February 16, 2024, 11am**.
-- Quize 4, on ZoneCours/Test & Quiz, on the material of week 7, **Deadline: February 23, 2024, 11am**.
+- Quiz 4, on ZoneCours/Test & Quiz, on the material of week 7, **Deadline: February 23, 2024, 11am**.
-- Quize 5, on ZoneCours/Test & Quiz, on the material of week 10, **Deadline: March 15, 2024, 11am**.
+- Quiz 5, on ZoneCours/Test & Quiz, on the material of week 10, **Deadline: March 15, 2024, 11am**.
-- Quize 6, on ZoneCours/Test & Quiz, on the material of week 12-1 & 12-2, **Deadline: April 5, 2024, 11am**.
+- Quiz 6, on ZoneCours/Test & Quiz, on the material of week 12-1 & 12-2, **Deadline: April 5, 2024, 11am**.

 ## Assignment
 The assignment counts for 20% of your final grade.